Spoilers for Season 1 below

 “Particularly as Maeve was informed by Jeffrey Wright’s Bernard character that everything that she’s done, like escaping the park, was programmed.
 I found that deeply disturbing, and Maeve also found it violently disturbing, to feel like your mind is not your own, that these acts of defiance that were brave and rebelling against her oppressors were preordained.
 It’s terrifying.”
 Basically, it looks like Maeve’s identity crisis is going to play a huge part to Season 2.

 Tessa Thompson, who plays the park’s boss Charlotte Hale expanded on Maeve and her characters role for the new episodes in an interview with Elle.
 “It really is a season where I think women are king.
 I think they rule the world in the park this season,” she said.
 “This season you see her [Maeve] taking that entirely back and she’ll have anyone that she wants.”

 Are any of the fan theories correct?

-In a recent press conference, Nolan confirmed that Reddit had correctly guessed one of the twists coming in Episode 3.
+In a press conference last year, Nolan confirmed that Reddit had correctly guessed one of the twists coming in Episode 3.